 Checking continent-level speeds doesn't reveal any great surprises.
-KeyCDN's highlight is its 8th place in Asia, but after that it's 14th in Oceania, 16th in Europe and 20th in North America.
+KeyCDN's highlight is its 7th place in Oceania, but after that it's 13th in Asia, 14th in Europe, Africa and South America, and 17th in North America.

-KeyCDN’s response times are a little below average, but it's a likeable service overall with some of the lowest prices around.
+KeyCDN’s response times are a little below average, but it's a likeable service overall, good value and easy to set up.
 In light of that, it’s certainly worth considering, especially for novice users or low traffic sites.

 - We’ve also highlighted the best CDN